kendsr/authorsApp/README.md

 One list box contains Auhors and another contains Titles published by the selected author (the first by default).
-The data is based on the contents of the pubs sample database -- authors titleauthor and titles tables requiring a two table join to obtain titles for an author.
+The data is based on the contents of the pubs sample database -- authors titleauthor and titles tables requiring a three table join to obtain titles for an author.